-Employment opportunities for the justice-involved have been traditionally available in the following industries: trucking, construction, landscaping, fast food restaurants, drilling and oil, temporary agencies, newspaper delivery, apprenticeship programs, as well as work at home/online careers.
+Employment opportunities for the justice-involved have been traditionally available in the following industries: trucking, construction, landscaping, fast food restaurants, drilling and oil, temporary agencies, newspaper delivery, computer and information technology, apprenticeship programs, as well as work at home/online careers.

 The General Collections of the Library of Congress contain some materials on resources justice-involved individuals seeking employment opportunities.
 Many titles on this subject are printed by small and independent presses.

 The following titles link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to additional online content are provided when available.